Demolition begins at Seattle’s Guild 45th movie theater

 For weeks this August and September, “No Parking” signs lined the 2100 block of North 45th Street between Meridian Avenue North and Bagley Avenue North — making room for yellow and orange excavators.

 On Aug.
 24, construction crews started tearing down the house in the middle of the Guild 45th’s two buildings.
-The circa 1913 house was the home to the original Octopus Bar, Wallingford Pizza House and others.
+The circa 1913 structure was the home of the original Octopus Bar, Wallingford Pizza House and others.

 “It’s really bittersweet,” Liza Danger said then.
-Danger is one of the co-owners of the Octopus Bar, which relocated two doors down from its old location to its current location on the corner of 2121 N. 45th St. and Bagley Avenue North — the previous home to Goldie’s Sports Bar and The Iron Bull Sports Bar and Grill.
+Danger is one of the co-owners of the Octopus Bar, which relocated two doors down from its old location to its current location on the corner of North 45th Street and Bagley Avenue North — the previous home to Goldie’s Sports Bar and The Iron Bull Sports Bar and Grill.
 “I sat across the street and filmed it and cried.”

 The crew of the nautical-themed Octopus Bar managed to save a piece of the Guild’s history earlier this year.